voxel51/fiftyone-teams-app-deploy/helm/docs/configuring-proxies.md

     > **NOTE**: If you have overridden your service names with `*.service.name`
     > you will need to include the override service names in your
     > `GLOBAL_AGENT_NO_PROXY` configuration instead

-The `NO_PROXY`, `no_proxy`, and `GLOBAL_AGENT_NO_PROXY` values must include the
-Kubernetes service names that may communicate without going through a proxy server.
-By default, these service names are

-- `fiftyone-app`
-- `teams-app`
-- `teams-api`
-- `teams-cas`

-This list may also include `teams-plugins` if you have enabled a dedicated plugins service.

-If the service names were overridden in `*.service.name`, use the override values instead.

 By default, the Global Agent Proxy will log all outbound connections and identify which connections are routed through the proxy.